PurwadhikaDev/AlphaGroup_JC_DS_OL_15_FinalProject/README.md

 # Problem Statement and Goals

 Olist, a Brazilian e-commerce platform that supports small and medium-sized businesses by facilitating sales through major online marketplaces, faces a significant challenge in seller retention.
 Despite its role in simplifying e-commerce processes and enabling sellers to focus on growth, recent trends indicate a decline in seller retention.
-This issue threatens the sustainability of Olist's business model, as retaining active and high-performing sellers is critical to getting more Lifetime Value (LTV) from each seller (Source: https://www.google.com/url?q=https%3A%2F%2Fuserpilot.com%2Fblog%2Fsaas-customer-retention%2F), thus maintaining platform engagement and revenue.
+This issue threatens the sustainability of Olist's business model, as retaining active and high-performing sellers is critical to [getting more Lifetime Value (LTV) from each seller](https://userpilot.com/blog/saas-customer-retention/), thus maintaining platform engagement and revenue.

 To address this, Olist has implemented a rule-based RFM (Recency, Frequency, Monetary) clustering approach to segment sellers based on their transaction behaviors.
 However, this static method may not fully capture the dynamic nature of seller performance and market trends, raising the question of whether machine learning-based clustering could provide a more accurate and actionable segmentation.

-The primary objective of this project is to explore how sellers can be clustered using RFM analysis to determine which clusters they belong to in terms of their activity and total transaction value, which can act as a base for us to analyze ways to minimize churn rates.
-This involves evaluating the effectiveness of machine learning (ML)-based clustering compared to the existing rule-based approach, profiling them, identifying meaningful patterns in seller behavior, and leveraging these insights to develop strategies that improve retention and engagement.
+The primary objective of this project is to explore how sellers can be **clustered using RFM analysis** to determine which clusters they belong to in terms of their activity and total transaction value, which can act as a base for us to analyze ways to minimize **churn rates**.
+This involves **evaluating the effectiveness of machine learning (ML)-based clustering** compared to the existing rule-based approach, profiling them, identifying meaningful patterns in seller behavior, and leveraging these insights to develop strategies that improve retention and engagement.
 By refining the seller clustering methodology, Olist aims to maintain and optimize the sellers retention rate.

+**Stakeholders**: Olist VCs, Olist C-level and Management Team

-Action: Sellers Clustering
+**Action**: Sellers Clustering

-Goal: Improve the clustering of these sellers using ML techniques to improve our ability to analyze these sellers based on their behavior.
+**Goal**: Improve the clustering of these sellers using ML techniques to improve our ability to analyze these sellers based on their behavior.

-Problem Statement for Analytics:
+- **Problem Statement for Analytics:**

 After the seller clusters have been determined, we will then analyze each of these clusters to profile the sellers and see their differences in behavior based on RFM, particularly those that directly affect Olist's bottom line.

 To optimize seller retention, it is essential to gain a comprehensive understanding of seller behavior and performance.
-This begins with building a cohort analysis to track and analyze seller activity over time, helping to identify trends in retention and churn rates.
+This begins with building a **cohort analysis** to track and analyze seller activity over time, helping to identify trends in retention and churn rates.
 Additionally, understanding the geographical distribution of the most active sellers will provide insights into regional variations in seller performance and help prioritize areas for targeted intervention.
 Investigating the types of products sold by these active sellers can shed light on which categories drive engagement and revenue, enabling tailored strategies to boost sales in those segments.

 Furthermore, determining which seller segments should be prioritized for retention efforts—based on their RFM scores and contribution to overall platform performance—will ensure that resources are allocated effectively.
 By combining these insights, Olist can develop targeted strategies to minimize the decline in seller retention, fostering a sustainable and thriving marketplace.

+**Stakeholders**: Olist VCs, Olist C-level and Management Team

-Action: Profiling clusters by location, seller count and value contribution and analyzing seller behavior by products sold, RFM values and freight costs.
+**Action**: Profiling clusters by location, seller count and value contribution and analyzing seller behavior by products sold, RFM values and freight costs.

-Goal: Optimizing sellers retention by decreasing the freight cost-to-price ratio by 25% for the lowest-performing sellers, increasing the minimum sellers' transaction frequency to 15 per month (for those that still have potential to become loyal sellers), and restore the transaction frequency and monetary value of the best-performing sellers back to their peaks by the end of the year.
+**Goal**: Optimizing sellers retention by decreasing the freight cost-to-price ratio for the lowest-performing sellers down to the level of those of the higher value sellers, getting half of the minimum sellers' transaction frequency to 15 per month (for those that still have potential to become loyal sellers), and restore the transaction frequency and monetary value of the best-performing sellers back to their peaks by the end of the year.

 # Analytical Flow of the .ipynb Notebook